 You may not feel the need to go to such lengths, but a little nod towards SEO could get you better organic (unsponsored) results with maybe just a few tweaks.

 Relying solely on search is not good business practice, unless you have an ecommerce site selling widgets and all you want to do is sell widgets.

 Paying some attention to SEO should be part of your ongoing strategy, but most small businesses don’t need to be a slave to it.
 And beware of engaging an ‘SEO expert’ who can’t write for toffee, who wants to stuff your pages with keywords.
 Remember all paid for SEO is like a drug, you have to keep using (paying) to get the results.
 Organic is built up over time.

 The best promoter of your small business is you.
 Networking, engaging in Facebook groups and other social media, being active on LinkedIn and the good old fashioned word of mouth recommendation will get you better results than focusing solely on SEO.

 If you have a website that is well established and you have work coming in out of your ears, you probably don’t care much about SEO and ironically, your website might be quite highly rated in searches because the content is so good.

 However, if you find the whole website business overwhelming or you know your website is doing you no favours, it makes no sense to have a website that is not ranking in the search results if there are quick fixes to be made.

-I can do a quick website MOT once over, where I look at mainly onsite SEO and suggest improvements or I can do a comprehensive SEO analysis to set you off on the correct path.
+I can do a quick website MOT once over, where I look at mainly onsite SEO and UX (user experience) and suggest improvements.
+Or I can do a comprehensive SEO analysis to set you off on the correct path.
 For the full SEO analysis, I suggest waiting until your website has been live for at least a year.